 1 Comparatives may differ as a result of adjustments following organizational changes, restatements due to the retrospective adoption of new accounting standards or changes in accounting policies, and events after the reporting period.

-2 Recurring net fee income consists of fees for services provided on an ongoing basis, such as portfolio management fees, asset-based investment fund fees and custody fees, which are generated on client assets, as well as administrative fees for accounts.
-3 Transaction-based income consists of the non-recurring portion of net fee and commission income, mainly composed of brokerage and transaction-based investment fund fees, and credit card fees, as well as fees for payment and foreign exchange transactions, together with other net income from financial instruments measured at fair value through profit or loss.
+2 Recurring net fee income consists of fees for services provided on an ongoing basis, such as portfolio management fees, asset-based investment fund fees and custody fees, which ame transaction-based investment fund fees and custody fees, which ame transaction-based investment fund fees and commission income, mainly composed of brokerage and transaction-based investment fund fees, and credit card fees, as well as fees for payment and foreign exchange transactions, together with other net income from financial instruments measured at fair value through profit or loss.

 4 Refer to the "Capital management" section of this report for more information.

 5 The leverage ratio denominator calculated as of the respective date in 2020 does not reflect the effects of the temporary exemption that applied from 25 March 2020 until 1 January 2021 and was granted by FINMA in connection with COVID-19.
-Refer to the "Regulatory and legal developments" section of our Annual Report 2020 for more information.
-6 Calculated as net new business volume for the period (annualized as applicable) divided by business volume at the beginning of the period.
-7 "Clients" refers to the mumber of unique business relationships operated by Personal Banking.
+Refer to the "Regulatory and legal developments" section of our number of unique business relationships operated by Personal Banking.
 At the end of each month, any client that has logged on at least once in that month is determined to be "active" (a log-in time stamp is allocated to all business relationship numbers in a digital banking contract).
 Excluded are persons under the age of 15, clients who do not have a private account, clients domiciled outside Switzerland, and clients who have defaulted on loans or credit facilities.
-In the third quarter of 2021, 87.1% of Clients of Personal Banking were "activated users" of Digital Banking (i.e., clients wh
+In the third quarter of 2021, 87.1% of clients of Personal Banking were "activated users" of Digital Banking (i.e., clients who had logged into Digital Banking at least once in the course of their relationship with UBS).